 Steve played an instrumental role in establishing the New Hampshire Humanities Council and Leadership New Hampshire.
 He was founding executive director of the Humanities Council, an organization that promotes scholarship and public engagement in the humanities.
 He was a founding board member and board chair of Leadership New Hampshire from 1993 to 1998.
 Leadership New Hampshire educates and encourages citizens for leadership roles in the state.
 Steve currently serves on several nonprofit boards and is a lecturer on New Hampshire agricultural history for the Humanities Council.
 He has also served as a town selectman and, since 1980, as town and school district moderator

 Erika Olson, Director of Operations, comes from a family that is passionate about cooking and, a member of the Franklin Community Co-op, she chooses to use local and organic ingredients in her food preparation.

-Emma Sabella, Membership and Administrative Assistant, has been an outdoor and environmental conservation enthusiast for most of her adult life.
+Emma Sabella, Membership and Administrative Coordinator, has been an outdoor and environmental conservation enthusiast all her life.
 She found her passion for nature during her training in the Outdoor Leadership Program at Greenfield Community College.
 She then studied Sustainable Environments abroad, in New Zealand, before receiving her bachelors in Natural Resources and Conservation Studies from the University of Massachusetts, Amherst.
 Following her graduation, she worked two summers in Denali National Park, Alaska as a hiking guide and wilderness lodge manager.
 She is excited to be part of an organization whose mission is closely related to her environmental values.